-To understand what is meant by the term “hash rate,” we must first briefly explain the process of bitcoin mining.
+To understand what is meant by the term “hashrate” it’s important to understand the process of crypto mining.

 A group of transactions is called a block (and different blockchains have different block sizes or heights).
-For example, every 10 minutes or so, a new block is mined, and the reward goes to the miner who can prove they did the most work toward creating the block, in a process called proof-of-work).
+For example, every 10 minutes or so, a new block on Bitcoin is mined, and the reward goes to the miner who can prove they did the most work toward creating the block (hence the term proof-of-work).
 Different blockchains have different transaction times.

-Hash rate refers to the amount of computing power being contributed to the network at any given time.
-The more mining going on, the higher the hashrate.
+Hashrate refers to the amount of computing power being contributed to the network at any given time.
+The more mining, the higher the hashrate.
 Bitcoin has a lot more hashing power behind it than all the other cryptocurrencies combined.

 A hashing algorithm takes a unit of data and turns it into a random string of numbers and letters.
 This process is called encryption, and it ensures that data will be secured.